p1940/p1940/README.md

 # 5. Determining Risk
 This section is *non-normative*.

-The relying party (RP) MUST determine the risk involved in transactions carried out using IEEE P1940 and prescribe authentication methods commensurate with the risk level.
+The relying party (RP) SHALL determine the risk involved in transactions carried out using IEEE P1940 and prescribe authentication methods commensurate with the risk level.

 Mobile banking apps typically have standard capabilities for which they know, by experience, the risk of financial loss or impact is low.
 Accordingly, mobile access to these capabilities requires a minimum level of authentication.
 These standard capabilities include: